 Classes that inherit from multiple base classes are marked with asterisks.
-The first class in a group of multiply-inherited classes is marked with a double-asterisk (\\); all other classes that are part of the same multipleinheritance group are marked with a single asterisk (\).
+The first class in a group of multiply-inherited classes is marked with a double-asterisk (); all other classes that are part of the same multiple-inheritance group are marked with a single asterisk ().

-To locate a class in a complex hierarchy, use the Classes pane to find the class, and choose that pane's Tree SpeedMenu command to navigate to the class in the Hierarchy pane.
+To locate a class in a complex hierarchy, choose the Tree command from the Classes pane SpeedMenu.
+This navigates to the class in the Hierarchy pane.

-The Hierarchy pane's SpeedMenu The Hierarchy pane's SpeedMenu has one or two commands, depending on whether or not your C++ program implements classes with multiple inheritance.
+The Hierarchy pane SpeedMenu

+The Hierarchy pane SpeedMenu has one or two commands, depending on whether or not your program implements classes with multiple inheritance.